 One of the no-exam products Sa mentioned on the show is called simplified issue insurance.
 With this option, your medical records aren’t pulled.
 You’ll get an instant response.

-According to Insure, with simplified issue insurance, you’ll still be asked a few questions and when you sign the application, they’ll have permission to take a look at your health information via the Medical Information Bureau database.
+, with simplified issue insurance, you’ll still be asked a few questions and when you sign the application, they’ll have permission to take a look at your health information via the Medical Information Bureau database.

 From my research, no-exam coverage policies can have higher coverage amounts.
 There seems to be no limit on the amount of coverage you can get.